 Circuit: New Hampshire International Speedway

 Situation: In a practice session for the Busch 200 race, Adam Petty’s throttle stuck wide open as he entered the third turn of the track, causing his car to crash almost head-on into the outside wall.
-The impact instantly killed Adam Petty, as he suffered a basilar skull fracture.
+The impact instantly killed Adam Petty, as he suffered a basilar skull fracture with his neck snapping violently from the impact.
 He suffered from the same injuries as Kenny Irwin, Jr, who died almost two months later.

 Driver Name: Kenny Irwin Jr. (USA)